 - ISAP International Prosciutto Fair (held in Oct. in Tinjan): Istrian prosciutto (also called vijulin, meaning violin, in Istria) is regarded one of the best in the world and it’s still produced following the traditional rules resulting in unique taste, smell, color, softness, and freshness.

 - Chestnut Festival (held in Oct. in Oprtalj): Event dedicated to chestnuts and chestnut products.

 - Festival of Istrian Grappa (held in Oct. in Hum): Annual review of Istria’s brandy which mostly originates from northern and central Istria.

-- Restaurant Week (held in Oct. in Istria): Great opportunity to taste Istrian gastronomical delicacies in the best restaurants throughout Istria.
+- Restaurant Week (held in Oct. in Istria): Great opportunity to taste Istrian gastronomical delicacies in the best restaurants throughout Istria for a low price.

 - Sole Fish Days (Oct. and Nov. in NW Istria): Month-long event in many restaurants and wine cellars of Umag, Novigrad, Buje, and Brtonigla dedicated to meals based on sole fish (known in Istria as “svoja”).
 Sole is a fish found in the waters off the NW coast of Istria.
 It has delicate and delicious meat, and is served with quality wine and olive oil from Istria.

 - Feast Day of St. Martin (aka Martinje; held in Nov. in Momjan): St. Martin, who is considered by European traditions consider to be the patron saint of vintners and wine growers, is also the patron saint of Momjan.
 Join the feast for wine-tasting sessions in Momjan and Buje cellars.

 - Olive Oil Days (held in Nov. in Vodnjan): Annual international event attended by olive growers and oil producers from the entire Adriatic region.
 There are guided tastings of olive oil, lectures, and other fun activities.